Muzammil98/Redux-setup-guide-reactJS/readme.md

   document.getElementById("root")
 );
 ```
-Provider requires a **store** which we will create in a moment.

-Create a file **store.js** in the same directory and copy/paste the following code
+Goto **store.js** in the same directory and copy/paste the following code

 ```
 import { createStore, applyMiddleware, compose } from "redux";